-While this isn’t an easy build, and plenty of other internet radio options are available, this is still a great project.
-It gives you an insight into the power of custom firmware, as well as an appreciation of how music is streamed across the internet.
+While not an easy build, and plenty of other internet radio options are available, this is still a great project.
+It gives you an insight into installing custom firmware, as well as an appreciation of how to stream music.

 4. Use the Router as a Cheap Network Switch

 Most routers don’t have more than six Ethernet ports.
 With the increase in wireless technology around the home, this figure might even be as low as four.
 But with a clear need for devices to be connected over Ethernet, you might run out of ports.